^

 • during pregnancy and breastfeeding.

-The most common side effects when Dexdor is administered are fluctuations in blood pressure and bradycardia.
-However, in some cases, other, less frequent, undesirable manifestations were described:
+The most common side effects of Dexmedetomidine are blood pressure fluctuations and bradycardia.
+However, other, less frequent, adverse effects have been reported in some cases:

 • hypo- and hyperglycemia;